 Listening to this collection of tunes makes you wonder how so many mediocre albums pass muster with big lables that shower greenbacks on them, while gems such as this lurk in the undergrowth – celebratory concoctions that’d knock the socks off a swathe of the darlings of the PR industry.

-Tina McLoughlin, a German whistle and accordion player based in Ireland, is fluent in every nuance and gesture of traditional music.
+Tina McLoughlin, a German Whistle and Button Wccordion player based in Ireland, is fluent in every nuance and gesture of traditional music.

 Shaun Davey, John Sheahan and McLoughin’s producer, Ian Vance Melrose, supply most of the tunes, their characters defined by a surprisingly vibrant mix of cello, bass, fiddle, pipes and box.
 An ill- advised Tim O’Brian song is the only interloper, with guest vocalist Paul Byrne bringing an Appalachian tenor that sits uncomfortably amid the immaculate slow airs and slip jigs.